camtrees/camtrees.github.io/Info-for-database-admins/postgresql.md

 generating non-profit organization we needed to find a hosting service that is either free or fairly inexpensive.

+## Neon.com

-Thus, we have chosen
+We have chosen
 <a href="https://neon.com" target="_blank">Neon.com</a>
 as the cloud based PostgreSQL hosting service.
 Neon pricing is usage-based with no monthly minimums.
-It also offers a Free Tier which is currently sufficient given the modest size of our CAMTREES Database.
+It also offers a Free Tier which is currently sufficient for our needs given the modest size of our CAMTREES Database.
 Should our needs increase, our costs would be kept low, likely in the range of $5 or $10 dollars per month.